MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-and-use-dataflows.md

 # Create and use dataflows in PowerApps
 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-With advanced data preparation available in PowerApps, you can create a collection of data called a dataflow, which you can then use to connect with business data from various sources, clean the data, transform it, and then load it to Common Data Service or your organization’s Azure Data Lake Gen2 storage
+With advanced data preparation available in Power Apps, you can create a collection of data called a dataflow, which you can then use to connect with business data from various sources, clean the data, transform it, and then load it to Common Data Service or your organization’s Azure Data Lake Gen2 storage